 Hardware versus software RIPs

 In essence, a RIP is a software program running on some kind of computer.
-Twenty years ago, all RIPs ran on dedicated hardware, computers that were designed to only run the RIP software and that didn’t necessarily include a keyboard, screen or mouse.
+In the 80’s all RIPs ran on dedicated hardware, computers that were designed to only run the RIP software and that didn’t necessarily include a keyboard, screen or mouse.
 Such RIPs are called hardware RIPs.
-You can still find them in laser printers and other ‘cheaper’ devices.
+You can still find hardware RIPs in laser printers and other ‘cheaper’ devices.
 These build-in RIPs are also called PostScript controllers.

 Nowadays a lot of RIPs run on generic PCs or Macs and behave just like any other application.
 These RIPs are called software RIPs.
 They may still include special hardware like a card to connect to the output device.
 To prevent piracy, software RIPs often include a security key like a dongle.